w3c/wot-architecture/terminology.md

 To read in a Thing Description and create a Consumed Thing software object for the application in the local runtime environment.

 ## Consumed Thing
 A software object instance created through the WoT object of the Scripting API that represents a remote Thing used by the local application.
+It is defined by the ConsumedThing interface of the WoT Scripting API.

 ## Discovery API
 Programming interface that allows scripts to discover other Things (local, nearby, or remote).